 has finite Green's functions in euclidian and Minkowski space~\cite{Cahill2013}\@.
 This theory is not renormalizable, but it is less singular than those that are.

 I use lattice methods in section~\ref{Theories with finite Green's functions} to discuss this theory (\ref{L_1}) and a similar one

 both of which have finite Green's functions.
-We will see that in these theories the mean value of the (dimensionless) energy density in the vacuum diverges quadratically as \( 4/3(aM)^2 \) as the dimensionless lattice spacing \( aM \to 0 \), while that of the free theory diverges quartically as \( 1/2(aM)^4 \)\@.
+We will see that in these theories the mean value in the vacuum of the (dimensionless) euclidian action density diverges quadratically as \( 4/3(aM)^2 \) as the dimensionless lattice spacing \( aM \to 0 \), while that of the free theory diverges quarticly as \( 1/2(aM)^4 \)\@.
 By doing the relevant nongaussian functional integrals, I show that at any point \( x \) the \(2 n\)-point function \( \la 0 | \phi^{2n}(x) | 0 \ra \) in these theories is given by the simple formula~\cite{Cahill2013}

 and that the mean value of the potential energy \( V_s(x) \) in the ground state of the theory \( L_s \) is

 In section~\ref{Theories with finite ground-state energies}, I use lattice methods to show that in the theory with euclidian action density